elenaf9/RIOT-rs-applications/benchmarks/bench_matrix_mult/README.md

-# bench_sched
+# bench_matrix_mult

 ## About

-This benchmark tests triggering the scheduler without a context switch performance.
+This benchmark tests parallelization of a computation intensive task (matrix multiplication).

 ## How to run